Isn’t Amsterdam most famously known to be the ultimate adult playground of Europe and possibly the world?

-Museum Quarter (Museumplein) is a district not to be missed, especially for the opulent Rijksmusuem which is considered to be one of the world’s most breathtaking museums.
-After completing a 10 year restoration and renovation in April 2013, the 19th century museum houses an international revered collection and the building itself is one of the Netherlands’ most grandest.
-Museumplien is also home to the Van Gough Museum and the Stedelijk Musuem, a must for any lover of the fine arts.
+Museum Quarter (Museumplein) is a district not to be missed, especially for the opulent Rijksmuseum which is considered to be one of the world’s most breathtaking museums.
+After completing a 10-year restoration and renovation in April 2013, the 19th-century museum houses an international revered collection, and the building itself is one of the Netherlands’ most grandest.
+Museumplein is also home to the Van Gough Museum and the Stedelijk Museum, a must for any lover of the fine arts.

 The Dutch like to have a good time and festivals are a part of the Dutch way of life.
-Hosting more than 300 festivals a year, festivals range from many genres from art to food to sport however multiple music festivals held over one weekend are a common fixture across the summer period.
-The djing and deep house culture is rife in The Netherlands and if you are visiting over the summer, a dance at one of the many boutique and relatively inexpensive festivals is not to be missed.
+Hosting more than 300 festivals a year, festivals range from many genres from art to food to sport.
+However, multiple music festivals held over one weekend are a standard fixture across the summer period.
+The djing and deep house culture are rife in The Netherlands, and if you are visiting over the summer, a dance at one of its many festivals is not to be missed.